jiritobolka/gooddata.github.com/docs/user-provisioning.md

 ## Domains

-In GoodData, domain is not part of GoodData project.
+In GoodData, domain is not part of a project.
 Domain is user space specially created for partners.
 As a GoodData customer/partner, having your own domain means that you have special permissions.
 You are able to add, edit and delete users in your domain and also provision these users directly into the GoodData projects.
 Every customer (if having domain) has one domain and one domain admin account.
 This account is used for all end users.

 Once you have your own domain, you can add or delete users inside your Domain.
 You can provision these users into GoodData Project, change their role etc. Only domain admin user can provision other users to projects.

+Domain needs to be created manually, you can request the creation sending email to **support@gooddata.com**

 ## Creating new user